1. What is Ayurveda and what diseases does it help with?

 6. Ayurveda and nutrition

-The type, method of preparation and food intake are related to human health.
+The type, method of preparation and intake of food are related to human health.
+Ayurvedic cuisine is rich in flavors and odors, but most importantly, it is subject to the principles of nature.

 Herbs and spices, which are an essential element of healing therapies, are widely used.
 It is recommended that the portions are not large, and many dishes are consumed hot.

-Balance dominates Indian philosophy and food.
-It is good to start the day with a glass of warm water and then have breakfast with fruits and vitamin-rich products.
+Balance dominates Indian philosophy in terms of food as well.
+It is good to start the day with a glass of warm water, then have breakfast with fruits and vitamin-rich products.

 Lunch includes meat or vegan products.
 Dried and fresh fruits, as well as raw nuts are suitable for afternoon breakfast.
 Dinner is light with more leafy vegetables or lean soups.